 When you update your security infrastructure’s capabilities, remember that upgrading IT alone won’t deliver the protection you’re looking for.
 Manufacturing environments include many processes that enable and support manufacturing functions.
 So, expand your security outlook:

-• Identify the time and other resources needed to protect your organization from target ransomware, IIoT device, supply chain, and DDoS attacks.
+- Identify the time and other resources needed to protect your organisation from target ransomware, IIoT device, supply chain, and DDoS attacks.

-• Prioritize internal OT security improvements by using your organization’s business goals.
+- Prioritise internal OT security improvements by using your organisation’s business goals.